-When you lead a sedentary life, the veins become fragile and your organs stop working as they should, the blood stops circulating properly and all this can make you feel heavy, bloated, and cause the accumulation of fluids.
+When you lead a sedentary life, the veins become fragile, your organs stop working as they should, the blood stops circulating correctly, and all this can make you feel heavy, bloated, and cause the accumulation of fluids.

 How to avoid this?

-Dedicate at least one hour of each day for some type of exercise.
-While it is true that it can be very difficult to find the time and energy for this type of activity, when your body is suffering you should know how to listen to it.
+Dedicate at least one hour of each day to some exercise.
+At the same time, it can be tough to find the time and energy for this type of activity; when your body is suffering, you should know how to listen to it.

 Rest the legs

-Whenever possible, whenever you find a moment in the middle of your daily routine, raise your legs, either in a chair or on the wall.
-This allows blood and excess fluid to flow properly and not stagnate at your extremities.
+Whenever possible, raise your legs, either on a chair or on the wall, whenever you find a moment in the middle of your daily routine.
+This allows blood and excess fluid to flow correctly and not stagnate at your extremities.

-The massages are also excellent for this type of irritation, especially with almonds or olive oil.
-Soaking your feet in warm water and sea salt is also a wonderful way to relieve the feeling of heaviness and swelling.
+The massages are also excellent for this irritation, especially with almonds or olive oil.
+Soaking your feet in warm water and sea salt is also a perfect way to relieve the feeling of heaviness and swelling.

 The elevation of the simple leg relieves the edema by reducing the intravascular hydrostatic pressure.
-First, patients should elevate the affected limb above the level of the hip each time they feel swollen.
+First, patients should elevate the affected limb above the hip level each time they feel swollen.

 This may not be practical for many patients, but it should be advised and encouraged.
-Second, when patients are standing, they should avoid standing still and should be encouraged to exercise the calf muscles and walk with a support medium.
+Second, when patients are standing, they should avoid standing still and be inspired to exercise the calf muscles and walk with a support medium.

 Third, the foot of the bed should be raised by at least 10 cm.

-Massage the extremity towards the hip, the use of a soft oil on the surface of the leg reduces the inflammation of the subcutaneous tissue and helps to maintain the skin and subcutaneous tissues soft and flexible.
+Massage the extremity towards the hip, the use of a soft oil on the surface of the leg reduces the inflammation of the subcutaneous tissue.
+It helps to maintain the skin and subcutaneous tissues soft and flexible.

 Treatment with diuretics and fluid restriction

-Treatment with diuretics and fluid restriction are indicated in congestive heart failure and in some kidney and liver diseases, and may be of value in some cases of limb inflammation due to local causes.
+Treatment with diuretics and fluid restriction is indicated in congestive heart failure and some kidney and liver diseases.
+It may be of value in some cases of limb inflammation due to local causes.